 3. Because soup making often requires a fair amount of peeling and chopping, you will find yourself making many trips to the garbage can.
 If, at the commencement of your prepping journey, you designate a large, light bowl as your garbage bin, have your bench scraper handy for whisking away those scraps, and keep a small bowl nearby for transfering your prepped vegetables to your soup pot, you will save a lot of time.

 4. Homemade Stock.
 We all know delicious soups can be made without any stock at all, but when a soup calls for chicken, beef, duck or whatever stock, homemade is best.
 Also, I never make anything other than chicken stock, so don’t be deterred by a recipe that calls for some sort of exotic stock — chicken stock, which is a snap to make, can almost always be substituted.
-Also, I have never (yikes!) made vegetable stock, but I have been meaning to make Darcy’s recipe for years.
+Vegetable stock similarly is very easy to make not to mention fast: Homemade Vegetable Stock.

 5. Storage containers.
 These quart containers, which are BPA-free, are so handy for storing homemade stock as well as leftover homemade soup.
 Last year I went through a purging frenzy of getting rid of all of my old plastic storage containers, replacing everything with glass.
 But, the thing is, you need plastic if you want to freeze your soups and stocks — glass jars shatter in the freezer.
 Having the right size storage vessels on hand is a such a joy.

 6. An immersion blender is so handy for puréed soups.
 I don’t have a fancy one — it has been years since I bought this one but I don’t think I spent more than $35 or so:

 7. Finally, try as we might, sometimes soups just need a little zing.
 Green Tabasco, which isn’t quite as dominating as the red, is nice to have on hand when this happens.

 Friends, what soups have you been making?
 What are your favorite soup-making tips?